olm3ca/Galaxy-Chromebook/README.md

 - `sudo firmware-util.sh`
 - Follow the on-screen prompts and make sure you save a backup of the stock firmware!

-## Step 3: Install Manjaro or Windows
+## Step 3: Install Manjaro, Fedora 34 or Windows
 Burn ISO, boot and configure.
 For Windows, you will need a driver utility beyond what Windows Update can find on its own.
 Driver Booster is one option, or try [Snappy](https://www.snappy-driver-installer.org/)
+ - A note for Manjaro / Fedora 34 Linux users (thanks @sos-michael for the tips!):
+ - MrChromebox's firmware v4.13 defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
+Passing the kernel parameter  `mem_sleep_default=deep` will ensure sleep works correctly.
+ - In Fedora 34, you may need to blacklist `elants_i2c`.
+It was hanging sleep for some users.

 ## Step 4: Install MacOS Catalina
 Download the lastest version of Opencore.
 Catalina is recommended for this hardware.
 We have non-working native nvram, so Big Sur will not install until this is fixed in a future firmware update from MrChromebox.
 Emulated nvram does seem to work.